-Personal branding on social media is essential not only for marketers – and we’ve proved it in our previous blog posts here and here.
+We know that personal branding on social media is not only essential for marketers.
+Even if you know about the best personal branding strategies, you still need the right social media tools to take your personal branding to the next level.
 Now we want to show you some helpful social media tools that will make your work – and building your brand – easier, prettier, and more effective.

 We’ve divided them into a few categories for simplicity’s sake.